 Class PhilosophyWe use a very unique approach to math on Team 1.
-This system is organized around several core beliefs that I have about education.
+This system is organized around several core beliefs that I hold regarding education.
 Listed below are these principles and the implications that each has for this class.
 The “Class Structure” link on the left provides a few more details about what my class looks like.

 Principle #1: All students can learn and do math.

 - Many students struggle with Algebra and some of the other concepts we explore in this class.
 However, struggling is not the same as failing.
 Many times students get discouraged because they see their classmates moving on.
 They quickly and incorrectly conclude that they just must not be good at math.
 In my class, students are given the time and opportunities they need to fully master the concepts we are studying.
 While we do have time constraints placed on us, I will do all I can to ensure that students master each topic we study.

 Principle #2: Different students learn math at different rates.

 - While some students struggle with math, it is also true that some students pick up on math very quickly.
 In my class, technology is utilized to allow students to customize the pace of their own learning.
 Mastery and a deep level of understanding is still required, but students who can work more quickly than their classmates are more than welcome to do so.
 For those students who learn better from a more traditional and direct approach, we offer that as well.
 One of my main goals for the class is to help students to better understand how they learn best.

 Principle #3: Each student deserves individual attention.